About One Pan Cheesy Taco Skillet

-- Pour in 1 cup water, corn, salsa, taco sauce, taco seasoning, and elbow macaroni.
+Pour in 1 cup water, corn, salsa, taco sauce, taco seasoning, and elbow macaroni.
 Mix ingredients together and bring to a boil.
 Reduce heat, cover, and let simmer.
 For the amount of time to simmer, check your box of macaroni for the recommended cooking time and divide that number by half.
-For mine, total cook time was 10 minutes, so my skillet simmered for 5 minutes.

 Remove lid and add in final 1 cup of water, then stir.
 Return cover and allow to simmer for the remaining cook time of the macaroni.

-- Remove skillet from heat.
+Remove skillet from heat.
 Quickly add in 1 cup of Mexican cheese and stir until cheese is melted.
-Sprinkle remaining 1 cup of Mexican cheese blend on top, then replace cover on skillet for 1-3 minutes until cheese has melted.
+Sprinkle remaining 1 cup of Mexican cheese blend on top, then replace lid on skillet for 1-3 minutes or until cheese on top has melted.

 - Serve immediately with sour cream and chopped cilantro as garnish.